Zhantai-Nuradinovich/TrelloAutomation.API/README.md

 ## About the project

 It helps to automate some tasks for personal productivity.
 I created a structure in Trello that helps keeping track of every aspect of my life.
-Myy Trello has daily, weekly, monthly and annual performance reports that help me to make better decisions, but it has so many routine manual tasks that automating them became necessary.
+My Trello has daily, weekly, monthly and annual performance reports that help me to make better decisions, but it has so many routine manual tasks that automating them became necessary.

+## Used technology

+- Clean Architecture
+- Manatee.Trello
+- .NET 5